ralof-x/files-check/README.md

  - the filename of the saved json does not reflect the location that was given as an argument: if it is not renamed, you will forget over which directory you let it run!

+# License
+This project is licensed under the MIT license.
+See [license](LICENSE) for more detail.